How long will my dog be lethargic after spay

 Monitoring your pet’s recovery closely is essential.
 If you notice any changes that seem out of the ordinary, don’t hesitate to reach out for professional guidance.
 Proper nutrition plays a significant role in recovery.
 Consider looking into the best dog food that dogs like to eat to support their energy levels during this time.

-See also How long does heat last in small dogs
+See also What does lymphoma feel like in dogs

 FAQ: